-First Time Home Buyer Mortgage Process
+First Time Home Buyer Mortgage Process And Guidelines

-- The key with working with first time home buyers is educating them on how the home buying process works.
+- The key with working with first time home buyers is educating them on how the home buying process works

-- The mortgage industry is highly regulated and many mortgage guidelines may be confusing for first time home buyers.
+- Many mortgage guidelines may be confusing for first time home buyers

-- Mortgage Guidelines can often be confusing to mortgage and real estate professionals.
+- Mortgage Guidelines can often be confusing to mortgage and real estate professionals

-- Large percentage of mortgage loans in this country is regulated by Fannie Mae, Freddie Mac, FHA, VA, USDA, or other mortgage regulation agency.
+- Large percentage of mortgage loans in this country is regulated by Fannie Mae, Freddie Mac, FHA, VA, USDA, or other mortgage regulation agency

-- Loan Programs not regulated by government or Fannie/Freddie have their own lending guidelines by lenders.
+- Loan Programs not regulated by government or Fannie/Freddie have their own lending guidelines by lenders

 Where Do You Begin As A First Time Home Buyer?